Using the ServiceHandler

 All API actions happen with methods defined on the scheduler object.
 The scheduler object directly exposes these functions from the C++ environment to the JavaScript environment; however, only a few methods are relevant for data controller developers and those are documented here.

-In each case, whenever a ‘return’ value is described, it will be passed as the sole argument to a callback function or will be the value of the resolved promise if no callback function is supplied.
+In each case, whenever a ‘return’ value is described, it will be passed as the sole argument (as a JSON-encoded string) to a callback function or will be the value of the resolved promise if no callback function is supplied.
 Additional functions for using the scheduler object can be found on the subsequent pages.

 Last updated